 This article contains affiliate links.
 We may earn a small commission when you purchase through these links, at no additional cost to you.
 This helps us keep ThinkEV running.

 So I went looking for where they cut corners.
 The seats?
 Nappa leather.
 Actual Nappa leather, not the "leatherette" nonsense you get in cars twice the price.
-The 15.6-inch screen rotates between landscape and portrait with a button press.
+The 15.6-inch screen rotates between horizontal and portrait with a button press.
 Harman Kardon audio with twelve speakers.
-All standard, not optional.
+Those features are part of the widely cited global-spec package, but Canadian trim packaging still needs to be treated as expected rather than fully finalized.

 I kept waiting for the asterisk.
 It didn't come.